simplelocalize/github-action-cli/README.md

 # SimpleLocalize GitHub Action

 Action installs, configures, and runs the SimpleLocalize CLI with the version, command, and arguments of your choice.
+By default, SimpleLocalize CLI tries to find the configuration file in the current directory (`./simplelocalize.yml`).

 Learn more: https://simplelocalize.io/docs/cli/get-started/